Ada-Developers-Academy/ada-precourse-v2/intro-to-python/dictionaries.md

 #...
 elif user_input_string in wrong_guesses_list or user_input_string in correct_guesses_list:
-    print("You already guessed that letter")
+    print("You have already guessed that letter")
 #...

 # assume we replace the parameter `correct_guesses_list` in the function call with the parameter `word_dict`